NikKowPHP/social-brain/chapters/chapter-8.md

 3.  **The Verbal Data:** Write down the exact "Playback" sentence you used.
 How did they respond, both verbally and non-verbally?
 4.  **The Analysis:** What did you learn from this interaction?
 Did the protocol "work"?
 Did it backfire?
 What does this data tell you about your current skill level and the dynamics of that relationship?
 5.  **Path to Adaptive:** How could practicing the Connection Protocol help you strengthen your least-dominant brain profile?
+---
+### **Dashboard Update**

+[AUTHOR'S NOTE: Insert a thumbnail of the Conductor's Dashboard here.
+The first two slots of the CORE TRIO, "[ICON: Lungs] The Conductor's Breath" and "[ICON: Reflecting Arrows] The Connection Protocol," should be filled in.
+The final Core Trio slot and all Ensemble slots remain empty.]

+**Excellent progress.** The engine of your toolkit is nearly complete.
+You've added the instrument of Connection to your foundation of Regulation.